donald-macritchie/memory-flip-card/README.md

  - As a user, I want to be able to play a memory flip game
  - As a user, I want to be able to challenge myself with a time restriction.
  - As a user, I want to be able to keep track of my high score.
- - As a user, I want to be able to keep track of other users' high score.
+ - As a user, I want to be able to keep track of other users' high scores.

 ## Features

 ### Theme

- - The theme of Marvels Avengers has beeen used.
-This was due to the fact that the Marvel is one of the most recognisable franchises throughout the world and therefore most users who visit this site will be able to relate and appreciate the aesthetic.
+ - The theme of Marvels Avengers has been used.
+This was due to the fact that Marvel is one of the most recognisable franchises throughout the world and therefore most users who visit this site will be able to relate and appreciate the aesthetic.
 - On the face of the cards, will be pairs of icons that represent:
 - Captain America
 - Iron man